 - 1. Raise the rear jack completely and release the locking pin to rotate it up into the travel position.
-Verify the locking pin snaps into place. - Raise the outrigger jacks completely and release the jack locking pin to swing the jacks up into the travel position.
+Verify the locking pin snaps into place. - 2.
+Raise the outrigger jacks completely and release the jack locking pin to swing the jacks up into the travel position.
 Verify the locking pins snap into place.
-Release the outrigger locking pins and slide the outriggers into the trailer frame until the locking pins snap into place. - Use the tongue jack to raise or lower the trailer onto the hitch of the towing vehicle.
+Release the outrigger locking pins and slide the outriggers into the trailer frame until the locking pins snap into place. - 3.
+Use the tongue jack to raise or lower the trailer onto the hitch of the towing vehicle.
 Lock the hitch coupling and attach the safety chains or cables to the vehicle.
-Remove the jack locking pin and rotate the jack into the travel position.
-Replace the locking pin.
+Release the jack locking pin and rotate the jack into the travel position.
+Verify the locking pin snaps into place.